 This section of the policy covers the role of individual healthcare plans in supporting pupils at academy who have long-term, severe or complex medical conditions.
 The new statutory guidance imposes a requirement to identify the member of staff who is responsible for the development of these plans.
-In this academy it is the SENDCO, listed at the front of this policy.
+In this academy it is the SENDCO, listed at the front of this policy (Special educational needs and disability code of practice: 0 to 25 years).